nccc-group/pyuv/README.rst

 Running the test suite
 ======================

-There are several ways of running the test ruite:
+There are several ways of running the test suite:

 - Run the test with the current Python interpreter:

-  From the toplevel directory, run: ``nosetests -v``
+  From the toplevel directory, run: ``nosetests -v`` (Debian/Ubuntu nose can be installed with ``sudo apt install python3-nose``)

 - Use Tox to run the test suite in several virtualenvs with several interpreters